simonefagini/Fluo-for-Rhino/scripts/ReadMe.md

 - ### blocksRenamer.py
   Batch add prefix to blocks names. <br>
   Tested on Rhino v8 on Windows 11.

+- ### purgeBlockCurves.py
+  Deletes all curve geometry from selected block definitions (including nested ones) and updates the definitions in place.
+Skips reference blocks and reports total removed curves.<br>
+  Tested on Rhino v8 on Windows 11.

 ## Running Scripts
 You can launch the command `EditPythonScript`, open your script.py and then launch it from there.
 Alternatively, if you frequently use the script, you can assign it to an alias to make it faster to load.